kkaefer/drupal-l10n_server/README.txt

 translation based on the different suggestions.
 To translate a project, go to Translations, choose a language and choose the project.
 There you can translate all strings.

+For more details, look into the documentation directory.

 DEVELOPERS
 --------------------------------------------------------------------------------